-If the Headteacher excludes a child, they inform the parents or carers immediately, giving reasons for the exclusion.
+If the Headteacher excludes a child, s/he informs the parents or carers immediately, giving reasons for the exclusion.
 At the same time, the Headteacher makes it clear to the parents or carers that they can, if they wish, appeal against the decision to the governing body.
 The school informs the parents or carers how to make any such appeal.